-WATERVILLE, MAINE, June 2020 —A group of Thomas College students competed and placed virtually against top national colleges in the Society for Advancement of Management National (SAM) Conference recently.
+WATERVILLE, MAINE, June 2020 —A group of Thomas College students competed and placed virtually against top national colleges in the Society for Advancement of Management National (SAM) Conference recently and won national business awards.

 Students Kerri Abbott, of Starks, ME; Zach Gagne, of Augusta, ME; Brynn Patenaude, of Lyman, ME; Elliott Sharples, of Monmouth, ME; Dylan Veilleux, of Waterville, ME; and Tiffany White, of Barnstead, NH, placed third overall, first in both knowledge bowl and business pitch, second in extemporaneous speech, and third in written case.